Using the Editor

 Upload images, videos, PDFs, and other media through the WordPress media library as normal.
 All media files are included in the static export archive.

-Keep in mind that your container has a disk quota.
+Your container has a disk quota.
 Large media libraries (hundreds of high-resolution images) will consume disk space.
-Optimize images before uploading where practical — this also makes your static site load faster for visitors.
+Optimize images before uploading where practical.
+This also makes your static site load faster for visitors.

 Permalinks